bcebere/Understanding-the-Privacy-Preserving-Potential-of-HTTP2-Against-Webpage-Fingerprinting/datasets/README.md

 # Datasets

-This section provides scripts for creating the resources  that can be replayed in the [../experiments/demo](../experiments/demo).
+This section provides scripts for creating the resources  that can be replayed in the [experiments section](../experiments/demo).

 First, install `playwright`
 ```bash